rieckpil/progmot/content/post/giving-my-first-talk.md

 There was this one item on my yearly goal list that I kept moving to my next year's goal list.

 I was procrastinating a lot on giving my first public talk and always wanted to find the right moment.
 While I submitted some talk ideas to three different conferences, back in 2019, none of them got accepted.

-Somehow, though, through none of these submissions was I feeling that I really want to give a talk.
-It was a more self obligated duty to just submit something so that I can tell myself I tried it.
+Somehow, though, by none of these submissions was I feeling that I really wanted to give this talk.
+It was a more self-obligated duty just to submit something so that I could tell myself I tried it.

 When the whole work-from-home period started, I first thought a remote conference might be an easy way to get started.
 However, I wanted to experience standing in front of a real audience and not staring into a screen.

-Actually, I have seen many speakers complain that the online conference are sometimes even harder because you have no immediate feedback from the audience.
-Even worse, if every participant turns of their camera, you can't at all see how the talk is going.
+Actually, I have seen many speakers complain that online conferences are sometimes even harder because you have no immediate feedback from the audience.
+Even worse, if every participant turns off their camera, you can't see how the talk is going.

 That's why I decided to pause this goal and wait until in-person conferences were happening again.

-Then, somewhere around the beginning of 2022 I saw on Twitter that the CFP (call for papers) for the Spring I/O 2022 started.
+Then, somewhere around the beginning of 2022, I saw on Twitter that the CFP (call for papers) for the Spring I/O 2022 started.
 The Spring I/O is a community organized (mainly by Sergi Almar) conference in Barcelona, Spain.
-Its focus is the Spring framework which is the de facto standard framework (next to Jakarta EE and Quarkus) for developing Java applications.
+Its focus is on the Spring framework, the de facto standard framework (next to Jakarta EE and Quarkus) for developing Java applications.

 The [Spring I/O conference](https://springio.net) is a community organized conference and has no (direct) affiliation with VMWare.
 It was the 9th iteration of this conference and in the past, more than 1000 people participated.

-During the pandemic, they switched to a remote conference and the conference in 2022 would be the first in-person conference after this break.
+During the pandemic, they switched to a remote conference, and the conference in 2022 would be the first in-person conference after this break.

-I somehow felt that this was the right conference for me as it's fit 100% my blogging niche, and I knew various previous speakers that I could ask for help and insights.
+I somehow felt that this was the right conference for me as it fits 100% to my blogging niche, and I knew various previous speakers that I could ask for help and insights.

 For a long time, I've always had a talk idea in my head.
 It was regarding a project experience with a great learning analogy and background information.
 It was both full of actionable takeaways, lessons learned, and practical advice based on a real project on software development.

-After spending 30 minutes on finalizing the talk title, elevator pitch and description, I submitted the talk.
+After spending 30 minutes finalizing the talk title, elevator pitch, and description, I submitted the talk.

-I didn't think that this was too big of an audience for an unknown speaker with zero experience on a public stage.
-I thought "Let's submit the talk and see what happens" ...
+I didn't think this was too big of an audience for an unknown speaker with zero experience on a public stage.
+I thought, "Let's submit the talk and see what happens" ...

 ## Getting Accepted for the Conference